Tell the Fast Food Industry to Use Deforestation-Free Palm Oil

 In September, fast food giants Dunkin' Brands and Krispy Kreme pledged to ensure that they won't buy from palm oil suppliers linked to the loss of tropical forests and carbon-rich peat swamps.
 The rest of the fast food industry should also set the bar high and make a firm commitment to use only deforestation-free palm oil.

 Tell the largest global fast food chains—including McDonald's, Burger King, Yum!
-Brands, Wendy's, Subway, CKE Restaurants (Hardee's, Carl's Jr., La Salsa, and Green Burrito), Starbucks, Dairy Queen, and Domino's— that for the sake of our atmosphere, tropical forests, and endangered species, the time to act is now.
+Brands, Wendy's, Subway, CKE Restaurants (Hardee's, Carl's Jr., Red Burrito, and Green Burrito), Starbucks, Dairy Queen, and Domino's— that for the sake of our atmosphere, tropical forests, and endangered species, the time to act is now.

 Please make your letter personal by adding in your own thoughts and concerns.
 Every letter makes a difference, but customized letters have the greatest effect!